anthonyirwin82/arch-linux-st/README.md

 # arch-linux-st

-This is a modified Arch Linux st installation package that has the https://st.suckless.org/patches/scrollback/ patches applied so that you can use a wheel mouse in st to scrollback through history that has flowed off the screen.
+This is a modified Arch Linux Simple Terminal (st) installation package that has the https://st.suckless.org/patches/scrollback/ patches applied so that you can use a wheel mouse in st to scrollback through history that has flowed off the screen.